hp3icc/Direwolf-APRS-Web-Dashboard/README.md

 	/usr/bin/direwolf -c /etc/direwolf.conf -l /var/log/direwolf -daknpwtoihfxd - > /var/log/direwolf/console.log

+## Instructions for installation and configuration of Windows

+Download the Abyss X1 Web Server via https://aprelium.com/abyssws/download.php and run the installer

+Enable PHP support for the Abyss X1 Webserver as explained on https://aprelium.com/abyssws/php.html

+Download or clone all files of this repository to the Downloads directory and copy the files in the "code" folder to C:\Abyss Web Server\htdocs\

+        git clone https://github.com/PC7MM/Direwolf-APRS-Web-Dashboard C:\users\<user>\Downloads\Direwolf-APRS-Web-Dashboard

+        copy C:\users\<user>\Downloads\Direwolf-APRS-Web-Dashboard\code\*.* C:\Abyss Web Server\htdocs\

+Open config.php and carefully adjust the parameters as needed for your specific situation.

+        notepad C:\Abyss Web Server\htdocs\config.php

+Change the Direwolf startup command to request Direwolf creating both packet logfiles and a console logfile, for example:

+	direwolf.exe -c "C:\direwolf\direwolf.conf" -l "C:\direwolf\logs" -daknpwtoihfx - > "C:\direwolf\logs\console.log"

+Direwolf for Windows might write console output in a 4kB output buffer instead of writing it directly to the console logfile.
+If such a buffer is being used, information in the Web Console Viewer will only be updated after Direwolf flushes that buffer.

 ## Instruction video

 PD3RFR and PC7MM made a video that explains how to setup an RX-only iGate with RTL-SDR from scratch.
 This video was made before this Direwolf APRS Web Dashboard was made, so it is not refered to in the video.
 The video explains however how direwolf_webstat as made by Alfredo IZ7BOJ needs to be installed, and this procedure is equal to installing this Direwolf APRS Web Dashboard.
 If you are interested, see: https://www.youtube.com/watch?v=tuR0dZxdv1o

 ## Disclaimer